April-Yuen/Remind/README.md

 # Re:Mind

-A full stack web app to  help you categorize, track, and explore your favorite exercises.
-Add your exercises to a growing list of personally curated content, and enjoy your fitness journey with ease!
+Welcome to Re:Mind, the app that helps you stay on track with your fitness routine.
+With Re:Mind, you can easily upload videos of your favorite exercises and set reminders to complete them.
+This way, you'll never forget to stay active and reach your fitness goals.
+Plus, our user-friendly interface makes it easy to stay organized and motivated.
+So why wait?

 **Link to projcet** http://will-add-link-when-hosted.com/